Best Wading Boots For Fly Fishing

 - Good Grip – We recommend rubber soled wading boots.
 Felt soled boots provide excellent grip on really slick rocks, but they provide terrible grip on most other surfaces.
 More than one angler has punctured their waders because they slipped on dry pine needles or a muddy hillside.
 Most manufacturers produce stud-compatible rubber soles which gives a distinct advantage to rubber soled boots in and out of the water.
 If you are doing even a little hike-in fishing, rubber soles make much more sense.
 Rubber soles can save you from damaging your expensive gear, or worse.

 - Unwelcome Hitchikers – The other reason we recommend rubber soled boots is due to invasive species.
 Invasive plant life like didymosphenia geminata destroys entire trout streams and hides within the tiny cavities of felt soled boots.
 In fact, some states have banned felt soled boots completely in an attempt to stop the spread of invasives.
 With that in mind, rubber soled boots may allow you to fish more water that might be off-limits by purchasing felt soled boots.
+However, there are some wading conditions where felt soles provide unmatched traction.

 Like other Korkers boots, Korkers Greenbacks provide you with the great option to swap between rubber or felt soles on the fly.
 The OmniTrax 3.0 sole system boasts a number of sole options in addition to rubber and felt.
 Korkers also offers studded felt, studded Vibram soles, and their Triple Threat sole can be fitted with studs, aluminum hex discs, or even full width aluminum bars.